codemillmatt/Rx-Cure/Presentation/CureWhatAilsYou.md

 * Memory leaks

 ^ There are many different ways to implement events - anonymous inline delegates. invoke a method, etc.
-^ Because of this - the event can be difficult to follow by a new person looking at the code ^ When a decision within the event needs to be made - have stateful code ^ Events can lead to memory leaks.
-Need to add an event handler to an event to do someththing.
+Because of this - the event can be difficult to follow by a new person looking at the code When a decision within the event needs to be made - have stateful code Events can lead to memory leaks.
+Need to add an event handler to an event to do something.
-^ If we don't unsubscribe or release that event handler it's possible that whatever is throwing the event ^ Will get stuck in memory
+If we don't unsubscribe or release that event handler it's possible that whatever is throwing the event Will get stuck in memory

 ---